AlibabaCloudDocs/vod/intl.en-US/Short video SDK/Android short video SDK/Video merging.md

         .filePath("/storage/emulated/0/22.mp4")
         .streamEndTimeMills(20000)
         .build();

 // Add the video stream to Track 2. track2.addStream(stream22);

 // Set output parameters.
 AliyunMixOutputParam outputParam = new AliyunMixOutputParam.Builder()
         .outputPath("/sdcard/output.mp4")
-        .outputAudioReferenceTrack(track2)// Specify that the audio of Track 2 is used as the audio of the produced audio.
-The produced video supports only one audio stream.
-Therefore, the audio of the second video stream of Track 2 is not added to the produced video.
+        .outputAudioReferenceTrack(track2)// Specify that the audio of Track 2 is used as the output audio.
+The merged video supports only one audio stream.
+Therefore, the audio of the second video stream of Track 2 is not added to the merged video.
-        .outputDurationReferenceTrack(track2) // Specify that the duration of Track 2 is used as the duration of the produced video.
+        .outputDurationReferenceTrack(track2) // Specify that the duration of Track 2 is used as the duration of the merged video.
 If the duration of Track 1 is shorter than this value, the video of Track 1 stops at the last frame.
         .crf(6)
         .videoQuality(VideoQuality.HD)
         .outputWidth(720)